Commercial Energy Audits – A Complete Guide for UK Organisations

 Best practice recommends using a third‑party to avoid conflicts of interest, especially when audits are required for compliance or investment cases.

-Types of Commercial Energy Audits and Surveys
+Types of Business Energy Audits and Energy Efficiency Surveys

-Common audit levels:
+Common audit levels include:

-Level 1 – Desktop or preliminary audit
+Level 1 – Desktop or Preliminary Audit

 • Remote review of available consumption data